-Lower Back Pain, Injuries, and Shoveling Snow Safely
+Lower Back Pain, Injuries and Shovelling Snow Safely

-‘Tis the season for lower back pain when shoveling the snow.
+‘Tis the season for lower back pain when shovelling the snow.
 But it doesn’t have to be!

-At Absolute Rehab Centre, we see a variety of patients each year with constant lower back pain due to shoveling the snow, or have instigated new lower back pain and back problems as a result of shoveling techniques.
+At Absolute Rehab Centre, we see a variety of patients each year with constant lower back pain due to shovelling the snow or have instigated new lower back pain and back problems as a result of shovelling techniques.
 This year, we want to help our patients shovel snow safely to avoid any back pain and back problems, injuries and spinal compression.

 Squatting Like You’re Shoveling

 As much as we think squats are for getting a better behind, they’re also important for shovelling safely.
 That’s because a lot of the proper form for shovelling comes from being able to bend at the knees and to safely return up to standing height.
 Try to do sets of squats before heading outside to shovel.
 A proper squat will make you look as though you are sitting on an invisible chair.

 Be sure to keep your knees bent, but don’t push them over the eye line to your toes.
 Most importantly, keep your back straight and let your legs do the work!

 Because your wrists arms and legs will be doing a lot of the work, make sure you’re stretching out the muscles in them.
 Circular arm rotations and circular wrist rotations will help get the muscles moving at various angles.